Skip to main content

 There are three other significant groups of material in her correspondence.
 The first are readers’ responses to her three of her books, Through Gates of Splendor, The Shadow of the Almighty, and Quest for Love.
 These are all in box 9 and are described in more detail in the Exceptional items section of the guide.
 There are almost many letters from readers of these and others of her books in the general Correspondence.
 The second significant group is the aforementioned General Correspondence also in box 9.
 This includes a wide range of personal and professional correspondence, from mother, siblings, nieces and nephews, classmates, friends, missionaries, readers, listeners, people who attended her lectures, her students at Gordon-Conwell, publishers, a few critics.
 A few are from men asking for her help in finding a suitable wife.
 Several letters are by other people to someone other than Elliot, but a copies of the letters were sent to EE for her information.
 The vast majority are letters to her, although there are several carbons of letters that she wrote.
 Archivist grouped together letters from family and from publishers.
 These are described in more detail in the Exceptional items section of the guide.

 The third significant group are in folders 9-16 and 16-16.
 This is the correspondence from Eleanor Vandevort.
 These are letters to Elliot and not from her and, except for a few brief notes in folder 9-16, they are from Vandevort’ s time as a missionary in Sudan, living among the Nuer people in the village of Nasir.
-They are all to Elliot rather than from her.
 However, a few of the letters contain notes by Elliot, made at a later time.
 See for example October 11, 1956; April 18, 1958, and June2, 1961.
 Many contain Elliot’s underlining, brackets, or circles.
 There is also one general letter Vandevort wrote to her supporters (October 16, 1958).
 Some of the letters are typed, but most are handwritten in a very legible style.
 The earliest letter is from 1950, shortly after Vandevort arrived in the country, the latest is from 1962, shortly before she was expelled with several other Western missionaries.
 Although there are three letters from 1950, the rest of the correspondence covers late 1956 through late 1962, fifty-six letter covering a period of seventy-three months.
-Also in the folder are three pages of handwritten brief notes that Elliot made about the letters at round the time she donated them to the Archives in 1997.
+Also in the folder are three pages of handwritten brief notes that Elliot made about the letters at around the time she donated them to the Archives in 1997.

 The topics of the Vandevort letters are varied but closely connected: her own spiritual questions and struggles; evaluations of the development of a Christian community among the Nuer and her doubts about their spiritual maturity; questions about the development of an indigenous Nuer Christianity, as opposed to one based by Western models; comments on her work of translating the Bible into the Nuer language; critiques of Western missionary efforts; occasional brief references to political and military events in Sudan.
 She also responded to questions and reports from Elliot, particularly relating to Elliot’s translation work, her (Elliot’s) desire to begin a work among the Waorani (always referred to by Vandevort as the Auca), the spiritual implications of heathenism; Elliot’s activities as an author, Elliot’s and Val’s life among the Waorani; and Elliot’s escalating conflicts with Rachel Saint.
 Throughout the letters and perhaps their dominant theme is Vandevort’ s reflections on the providence of God and the need to be surrendered to His will.